 - Students are required to meet computer competency during the first 30 hours of coursework.
-For additional information, visit www.ws.edu and migrate to the "computer competency" page.
+For additional information, visit www.ws.edu and click on the "computer competency" page.

-• High school deficiencies must be removed prior to graduation; developmental - education courses must be taken every semester until completed.
+High school deficiencies must be removed prior to graduation; developmental deficiencies with the talest program of the properties. - education courses must be taken every semester until completed.